Seveso disaster

-The Seveso disaster was an industrial accident that occurred around 12:37 on 10 July 1976, in a small chemical manufacturing plant approximately 20 km north of Milan in the Lombardy region of Italy.
-It resulted in the highest known exposure to 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD) in residential populations, which gave rise to numerous scientific studies and standardized industrial safety regulations, including the European Union's Seveso III Directive.
+The Seveso disaster was an industrial accident that occurred around 12:37 PM on 10 July 1976, in a small chemical manufacturing plant approximately 20 km north of Milan in the Lombardy region of Italy.
+It resulted in the highest known exposure to 2,3,7,8-tetrachlorodibenzodioxin (TCDD) in residential populations, which gave rise to numerous scientific studies and standardized industrial safety regulations, including the European Union's Seveso III Directive.
 This accident was ranked eighth in a list of the worst man-made environmental disasters by Time magazine in 2010.

 Location of disaster

 The Seveso disaster was named after Seveso, the community most affected, which had a population of 17,000 in 1976.
 Other affected neighbouring communities were Meda (19,000), Desio (33,000), Cesano Maderno (34,000) and to a lesser extent Barlassina (6,000) and Bovisio-Masciago (11,000).
 The industrial plant, located in Meda, was owned by the company Industrie Chimiche Meda Società Azionaria (Meda Chemical Industries S.A., or ICMESA), a subsidiary of Givaudan, which in turn was a subsidiary of Hoffmann-La Roche (Roche Group).
-The factory building had been built many years earlier and the local population did not perceive it as a potential source of danger.
+The factory building had been built around 30 years earlier and the local population did not perceive it as a potential source of danger; they were unaware of what was being manufactured there.
 Moreover, although several exposures of populations to dioxins had occurred before, mostly in industrial accidents, they were of a more limited scale.